Employer of Record

 Social Security in Ireland

-Upcoming Changes: Effective 1 October 2024, the PRSI rates will increase by 0.1% for both employers and employees, with the new rates as follows:
+Upcoming Changes: Effective 1 October 2026, PRSI rates will increase again for both employers and employees, with the updated rates reflected in the applicable PRSI class tables.

 Additional Information

-• Self-Employed PRSI: Individuals with annual income under EUR 5,000 are not subject to PRSI.
+• Self-Employed PRSI: Individuals with annual income below EUR 5,000 are generally not subject to Class S PRSI.

 Payroll in Ireland